Valentinaaranggo/ReadMe-Creator/Develop/README.md

  To install necessary dependancies, run the following command:

  ```
- npm i
+ sdkljfsdlk
  ```
   ## Usage

-  Do not use
+  sdlkfjlksdj

   ## Contributing

-  \
+  sdjlsdflkjafsdkljfd

   ## Tests

   To run tests, run the following command:

  ```
- npm test
+ sdfkljfsdkljsdf
  ```
   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at valea28@gmail.com.
+  If you have any questions about the repo, open an issue or contact me directly at sdfkjflkjsd.
-  You can find more of my work at [valentinaaranggo](https://github.com/valentinaaranggo/).
+  You can find more of my work at [fkjlsdlkjsdf](https://github.com/fkjlsdlkjsdf/).